Definitions of Terms

 Some terms that we sometimes use to describe the people we serve are “cognitively impaired” and “intellectually disabled”.

-We refer to the people we serve as our "clients" because we believe that it is the most respectful term we could use, similar to a client of a lawyer or an accountant or another professional who provides services to others, who are of equal status.
+We refer to the people we serve as our "clients" because we believe that it is the most respectful term we could use, similar to a participant of another professional who provides services to others, who are of equal status.

-We also refer to our clients as “individuals,” “the individuals we serve,” “people” and “participants.”
-Certain government agencies and other programs sometimes refer to their clients with developmental disabilities as “consumers”.
+We also refer to our clients as “individuals,” “the individuals we serve,” and “people.”
+Certain government agencies and other programs sometimes refer to their participants with developmental disabilities as “consumers”.

 “Program” – People with Disabilities Succeeding